Use case: Configure an access policy to allow selective access to apps

 strict preset in the website filter categories.
 Strict preset minimizes the risk of accessing unsecured or malicious websites.
 End users can still access websites with low risk.

-If your organization policy mandates strict preset, but wants to allow selective access to apps that are not productivity related, but are required for social interaction, follow these steps to configure settings in the Access Control service.
-In the following configuration, the strict preset is selected, but is customized so that access to Facebook groups is allowed, and access to instagram is through a secure browser.
+If your organization policy mandates strict preset, but wants to allow selective access to apps that are not productivity related, but are required for social interaction, follow these steps to configure settings in the Secure Workspace Access service.
+In the following configuration, the strict preset is selected, but is customized so that access to Facebook groups is allowed, and access to the instagram is through a secure browser.

 Log on to Citrix Cloud.

-On the Access Control tile, click Manage.
+On the Secure Workspace Access tile, click Manage.